Book Review of Zero to One: Notes on Startups, or How to Build the Future by Peter Thiel & Blake Masters

 When expanding into adjacent markets, do not engage in disruption, avoid competition as much as possible, and create non-zero-sum competition instead of zero-sum or even negative-sum competition.

-A group of harmony, mutual support, do not take other people's jobs, to create new pie, create increments, rather than compete for stock.
+A group of harmony, and mutual support, do not take other people's jobs, to create new pie, create increments, rather than compete for stock.

 Power (compound interest):